RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 - [How to Run this Demonstration](#how-to-run-the-demonstration)

 ## Overview
-This demonstration shows you how to compile, link and debug an Open PL/I BANK CICS application using the Eclipse IDE.
+This demonstration shows you how to compile, link and debug an Open PL/I BANK IBM® CICS® application by using the Eclipse IDE.
 The demo instructions assume you already have a basic understanding of how to use Eclipse and some basic familiarity with Enterprise Server.
-If you decide to use the remote debug instructions, please check with your system administrator for connection details (machine name, port, connection type, credentials) before starting.
+If you decide to use the remote debug instructions, check with your system administrator for connection details (computer name, port, connection type, credentials) before starting.

 You must have the following software installed:

-- Rocket Enterprise Developer for Eclipse. [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
+- Rocket® Enterprise Developer for Eclipse. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the product Help and the release notes of Enterprise Developer.
-- A TN3270 terminal emulator to run the CICS application.
+- A TN3270 terminal emulator to run the IBM CICS application.

-**Note:** A license for Rocket Host Access for the Cloud (HACloud) Session Server TN3270 emulator is included with Enterprise Developer.
+**Note:** A license for Rocket® Host Access for the Cloud (HACloud) Session Server TN3270 emulator is included with Enterprise Developer.

-Before running this demo remotely, be sure you have an RDO and MFDS agent already configured and running on the remote UNIX/Linux machine.
-Please see the Rocket product documentation for more information.
+Before running this demo remotely, verify that you have an RDO and MFDS agent already configured and running on the remote UNIX/Linux system.
+See the Rocket product documentation for more information.

 ## How to Run the Demonstration

 ### Connect to the default ESCWA server

 Ensure that **Server Explorer** contains a connection to the default Enterprise Server Common Web Administration (ESCWA) server.
-Note that existing workspaces may already have this connection.
+Existing workspaces might already have this connection.

 1. In the **Server Explorer** view, right-click and select **New > Enterprise Server Common Web Administration Connection**.

-    The **New Enterprise Server Common Web Administration Connection** dialog box is displayed.
+    The **New Enterprise Server Common Web Administration Connection** dialog box opens.
 2. In the **Name** field, type **Local**.
 3. In the **Server address** field, type **localhost**.
 4. In the **Server port** field, leave as the default 10086.
 5. If the server connection is TLS-enabled, select **TLS Enabled**, and then click **Browse** and select the appropriate certificate.
->**Note**: If **TLS Enabled** is selected, but you do not specify a certificate, the default Java keystore is searched for a valid one.
+>**Note**: If you select **TLS Enabled**, but you do not specify a certificate, the default Java keystore is searched for a valid one.
 6. Click **Finish**.
-The new ESCWA connection is displayed at the top level, in the **Server Explorer**.
+The new connection appears at the top level, in **Server Explorer**.

-### Import the supplied BANKDEMO enterprise server:
+### Import the supplied BANKDEMO enterprise server

 **Note:** If you have already imported the BANKDEMO enterprise server region for the IDE Getting Started tutorial, you scan skip these steps.

 1. Run the `tutorial\createdefinition.ps1` Powershell script (Windows) or `tutorial/createdefinition.sh` shell script (Linux) to create the `BANKDEMO.xml` region definition file.
 2. On the **Server Explorer** tab, right-click **Local** and select **Import Server**.
 4. Click **Browse**, select the `tutorial/BANKDEMO.xml` file, and then click **Finish**.
-    The BANKDEMO server should appear in Server Explorer under **Local**.
+    The BANKDEMO server appears under **Local** in Server Explorer.

 ### Start the HACloud session server

 You must start the HACloud session server before attempting to use the HACloud TN3270 terminal emulator.
-To do this you need to start the respective Windows service (Windows) or the `startsessionserver.sh` script (UNIX).
+To do this, start the Windows service (Windows) or the `startsessionserver.sh` script (UNIX).

 **Windows**